Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 ### <p align="center"> ![Creating Clean Installs and Backups](https://github.com/user-attachments/assets/b1e3bda9-ded4-410e-b34a-fc6e5a849e8e) </p>

 :::tip Self-Contained
-This step ensures a **SELF-CONTAINED** installation that won't interfere with existing modded setups.
+This is part one of a process that creates a **SELF-CONTAINED** installation that won't interfere with preexisting modded setups.
 :::

 - Navigate to `C:\[STEAM or GOG FILEPATH]\Fallout New Vegas` and: